Should nurses strike? Weighing the decision for individual nurses

 For economic strikes, hospitals can and do hire temporary replacement nurses through agencies.
 These are sometimes called “scabs” in labor terminology.
 The replacements are expensive – strike replacement nurses typically earn 2–4x normal agency rates because of the conditions – but hospitals use them to maintain operations and reduce the pressure of the work stoppage.

 The practical implication: a hospital with resources can sustain operations for weeks or months using agency staff, which reduces the leverage of the strike.
-The New York-Presbyterian strike in January 2023 (two hospitals, approximately 7,000 NYSNA nurses) lasted two days before an agreement was reached.
-Other strikes have lasted months.
+The January 2023 NYSNA strike in New York City (Montefiore Bronx and Mount Sinai Hospital, approximately 7,000 nurses) lasted three days before tentative agreements were reached.
+Other strikes have run far longer – Allina Health’s Minnesota nurses were out for 37 days in autumn 2016.

 Financial impact